Jean Costa-Silva

 About Me

 I am a PhD Candidate in the Department of Linguistics at the University of Georgia.
-My research lies at the nexus of Second Language Acquisition and Cognitive Linguistics.
-I also investigate Generative Syntax, Bilingualism, and Teaching Methodologies.
-I am particularly interested in how English-Portuguese learners acquire motion encoding lexicalization patterns in their additional language.
+My research focuses on Second Language Acquisition and Cognitive Linguistics.
+I primarily investigate how English-Portuguese learners acquire motion encoding lexicalization patterns in their additional language.
+I am also interested in syntax, semantics, multilingualism, and teaching linguistics.
 At the moment, I work under the supervision of Dr. Vera Lee-Schoenfeld and Dr. Paula Mellom.

-I am a Teaching Assistant in the Department of Linguistics, where I teach LING3150W (Generative Syntax - Writing Intensive) and LING2100 (Study of Language).
+I am a Teaching Assistant in the Department of Linguistics, where I teach Generative Syntax and Study of Language (Intro to Linguistics).
 I also serve as the Executive Editor of UGA Working Papers in Linguistics.